OCA/geospatial/website_geoengine_store_locator/README.rst

 =============

 You should configure first a web site.
-Then drag n drop the Store Locator widget from the OCA/Geopspatial section.
+Then drag n drop the Store Locator widget from the Social section.

 |image1|